 Using a patellar injury model in rats, the researchers investigated the effects of a corticosteroid, an anti-inflammatory model drug, that was encapsulated and released in a sustained manner from JTAs.
 Using state-of-the-art imaging technologies and molecular immunoassays, they showed that, in the tendons treated with corticosteroid-loaded JTAs, the inflammation subsided significantly faster.

 “Therapies for tendon repair and regeneration should be ideally adaptive by nature, and cover the spectrum from resolution of inflammation and pain to restoration of tendon tissue matrix and function,” said Michaela Kneissel, Global Head of the Musculoskeletal Disease Area at NIBR.
 “The combination of active pharmaceutical ingredients with Janus Tough Adhesives has the potential to become a promising avenue for such an adaptive therapy, with release and activity of pharmaceutical ingredients gated by the JTAs to better facilitate tendon repair and regeneration,” she added.

-Other authors on the study are Sungmin Nam, Daniel Kent, Anna Rock, and Yann Tinguely on Mooney’s team at Harvard; Andreas Kuttler, Nicolau Beckmann, Michael Schuleit, Farshad Ramazani, Nathalie Accart, Andreas Fisch, and Thomas Ullrich, members of the research teams at Novartis; and Jianyu Li, Assistant Professor at McGill University in Montreal, Canada, who co-developed the first Tough Gel Adhesives in Mooney’s group.
+Other authors on the study are Sungmin Nam, Daniel Kent, Anna Rock, and Yann Tinguely on Mooney’s team at Harvard; Markus Kurz, Andreas Kuttler, Nicolau Beckmann, Michael Schuleit, Farshad Ramazani, Nathalie Accart, Andreas Fisch, and Thomas Ullrich, members of the research teams at Novartis; and Jianyu Li, Assistant Professor at McGill University in Montreal, Canada, who co-developed the first Tough Gel Adhesives in Mooney’s group.
 The study was supported by a grant through Novartis.